Procedures

 HORMONE THERAPY IN TRANSGENDER MEN

-- A deeper tone of voice
+- A deeper voice.

-- Increased upper body strength
+- Increased upper body strength.

-- Weight gain
+- Weight gain.

-- Increased facial hair
+- Increased facial and body hair.

-- Mild breast atrophy
+- Mild breast atrophy.

-- Permanent clitoral enlargement
+- Permanent clitoral enlargement.

-- Increased sexual interest
+- Increased sexual desire.

 PSYCHOLOGICAL ANALYSIS